MvUltimate/MvUltimate/README.md

 I'm **Marc Vergères**, a passionate developer and IT project manager in training.
 Currently pursuing a **Bachelor in Business Information Technology** at HES-SO Valais/Wallis, I also hold a **Bachelor in Business Administration**.
-This unique combination allows me to bridge **management and economics** with **software development skills**, and to build useful, well-designed digital solutions !
+This unique combination allows me to bridge **management and economics** with **software development skills**, and to build useful, well-designed digital solutions — from data-driven apps to modern web interfaces.

 ---